 Credit rating (Fitch) As at 31 As at 31

-Credit rating (riteri) March 2021 March 2020
+Credit rating (Fitch) March 2022 March 2021

 £'000 £'000

-AA- 2,370 1,665
+AA- 1,004 2,370

-2,370 1,665
+1,004 2,370

 Significant accounting policies

 Details of the significant accounting policies and methods adopted, including the criteria for recognition, the basis of measurement and the basis on which income and expense are recognised, in respect of each class of financial asset, liability and equity instrument are disclosed in note 4 to the financial statements.
 The directors do not consider that any of the cash balances are impaired.